What Is a Bill of Lading for Car Haulers and What’s On It?

 Of course!
 You can do nearly anything digitally these days.

-It’s possible to complete bills of lading entirely through applications now, including digital signatures.
+It’s possible to complete bills of lading through applications, including digital signatures.
 Drivers can immediately upload their completed load through digital imaging.
 In turn, drivers are able to get paid more quickly.
-Furthermore, shippers are able to quickly verify their product has been delivered.
+Furthermore, shippers are able to verify their product has been delivered quickly.
 Lastly, shippers are able to bill their customers in a more timely fashion.

 So, yes, you can handle your documentation digitally, even if they’re in bad shape physically.
 More importantly, you not only can, but you should!
 Your business will increase its speed and efficiency across the board.

-From varying trailer types and sizes to the size, shape, and quantity, car hauling will always provide a new challenge daily.
+Car hauling will always provide a new challenge daily, from varying trailer types and sizes to the size, shape, and quantity.
 The bill of lading is the first weapon in your arsenal that will lead you to success.
 Now you have a much better understanding of how and why this paperwork matters.

 This post was written by Matthew Zandstra.
 Matt has been working in transportation and logistics dispatch for the past six years, both as a broker and direct to drivers.
 He’s familiar with various facets of relationships, technical systems, pricing mechanics, and commodities.